florian-beetz/bachelor-thesis/thesis.md

 ++JAR that do not have a module descriptor but are put on the module path are interpreted as automatic modules.

-However, both come with downsides [@Mac2017; @Inden2018]:
+However, both come with downsides [@Inden2018; @Mac2017]:
-First, they can not declare the packages they export, so they export every package.
+First, both can not declare the packages they export, so they export every package.
 Second, they can not declare their dependencies, so automatic modules are treated as if they had declared a `requires transitive` clause on every other resolved module on the module path in addition to the unnamed module.
-The unnamed module however can not read any module, all dependencies need to be on the classpath, too.
+The unnamed module however can not read any module, all its dependencies need to be on the classpath, too.

 In contrast to the unnamed modules, automatic modules require a module name [@Mac2017].